 Many sitters house and pet sit because they love the unique travel experiences that it offers, but with that comes big cat and dog sitting responsibilities.

-When a pet owner hands over the keys to their home, they're trusting you with their beloved pets and most prized possession.
+When a pet parent hands over the keys to their home, they're trusting you with their beloved pets and most prized possession.
 So while you will get the chance to discover new and exciting destinations, remember: looking after the pets and the home should be your number one priority.

 3. Keep up the pet's regular routines